manosbatsis/vaultaire/docs/core/state-dtos.md

 ) : LinearState, QueryableState {/* ... */}
 ```

-... or `@VaultaireGenerateDtoForDependency` when targetting a contract state within your dependencies
+#### Dependency States

+To generate DTOs for `ContractState`s outside the sources in context,
-e.g. from your contract states module or a third party class:
+e.g. from a contract states module or a project dependency,
+create a "mixin" class as a placeholder and annotate it with
+`@VaultaireGenerateDtoForDependency`.

+This approach might be preferred or necessary even for state sources in context or under your control,
+e.g. when having (the good practice of) separate cordapp modules for contracts/states and flows.

+Mixin example:

 ```kotlin
 @VaultaireGenerateDtoForDependency(